Logo

 Data Snapshot: Engine Output

-The engine returns a list of dictionaries (one for each "PV" or principal variation asked for):
+The engine returns a list of principal variations (PV):

 [